Zero0Q/TraktVision/README.md

 3. Replace 'YOUR_TRAKT_CLIENT_ID' in config.html with your actual Trakt Client ID
    - You'll need to create a Trakt application at https://trakt.tv/oauth/applications
    - Set the redirect URI to the URL where your config.html will be hosted
+4. Obtain a TMDB API key from https://www.themoviedb.org/settings/api
+5. Set your TMDB API key as an environment variable or in a config file (do not commit this to version control)
-4. Run the addon with `npm start`
+6. Run the addon with `npm start`
-5. Open config.html in your browser to configure and get the addon URL
+7. Open config.html in your browser to configure and get the addon URL

 ## Configuration